Longhinus/rofi-qalc/README.md

 # rofi-qalc
 Qalc frontend with rofi.
 Inspired by [menu-calc](https://github.com/sumnerevans/menu-calc).
 Rofi-qalc comes with an history, and rofi.
-I wasted to make this because menu-calc was lacking history and to make a use of the powerful qalc.
+I wanted to make this because menu-calc was lacking history and to make a use of the powerful qalc.
 ![Showcase 1](showcase1.png)
 ![Showcase 2](showcase2.png)